Get insider access

 If you want a laptop that you can game on during your downtime, get the ASUS ROG Zephyrus G14 (2024).
 Sleek and compact, this 14-inch model is easy to carry around while still packing plenty of processing power to provide a smooth gaming experience in demanding games.
 It has a gorgeous 120Hz 2.8k OLED display, a tactile keyboard, and one of the best speaker systems you can find on a Windows machine.
 You get Wi-Fi 6E wireless connectivity, a facial recognition IR camera for quick logins, and a wide port selection, including two USB-Cs and an HDMI 2.1.

 Regarding the configuration options, you can choose between an AMD Ryzen 7 or 9 CPU paired with an NVIDIA GeForce RTX 4050, 4060, or 4070.
 If you don't mind playing your games at 1080p, you can go with a 4050 model, but for 1440p gaming (or 2.8k), we recommend upgrading to a 4060 or 4070.
 RAM and storage max out at 32GB and 1TB, respectively.
 Only the SSD is user-replaceable, which you might want to do later, as 1TB fills up quickly with the size of most modern games.
-Battery life is decent at around eight hours of light use, so depending on your usage, you may have to plug it in for a quick charge to get through the day.
+Its battery life is decent at around eight hours of light use, so depending on your usage, you may have to plug it in for a quick charge to get through the day.

 See our review